yiisoft/proxy-middleware/README.md

 - IP identifier - [unknown](https://datatracker.ietf.org/doc/html/rfc7239#section-6.2) or
 [obfuscated](https://datatracker.ietf.org/doc/html/rfc7239#section-6.2).
 Used with `Forwarded` RFC header.

-The typical use case is load balancers.
+The typical use case is having an application behind a load balancer.

 #### Trusted IPs